Sagunto: History

 By 219 BC, Saguntum was a large and commercially prosperous town, which sided with the local colonists and Rome against Carthage, and drew Hannibal's first assault, his siege of Saguntum, which triggered the Second Punic War, one of the most important wars of antiquity.
 After stiff resistance over the course of eight months Saguntum was captured by Hannibal.

 Seven years later, the town was retaken by the Romans.
 In 214 BC, it became a municipium, was rebuilt and flourished.
-Hispania was not easily pacified and Romanised, as the Iberian career of Quintus Sertorius makes clear.
-Saguntum minted coins under his protection, but continued to house a mint in later Roman times.
+Hispania was not easily pacified and Romanized, as the Iberian career of Quintus Sertorius makes clear.
+Saguntum minted coins under his protection, and continued to house a mint in later Roman times.
 The Romans built a great circus in the lower part of the city and a theatre seating 8,000 spectators.
 Texts found indicate that the city had an amphitheatre and had about 50,000 inhabitants.
 This prosperity lasted for most of the empire, and is attested by inscriptions and ruins (notably a theatre, demolished by Napoleon's marshal Louis Gabriel Suchet, who also destroyed the Roman tower of Hercules).

 Under the Arian Visigothic kings, Saguntum received its Catholic patron saint, a bishop named Sacerdos, "the priest", who died peacefully of natural causes about AD 560.

 In the early 8th century, the Muslim Arabs conquered Hispania and the city became part of the Caliphate of Cordoba and at that time the city reached an era of splendor, with baths, palaces, mosques and schools open for its cosmopolitan population.
-Then, the town was known as Morvedre (Morviedro in Spanish), a name derived from Latin muri veteres "ancient walls."
+Then, the town was known as Morvedre in latin (Morviedro in Spanish).
+Morvedre was also the origin of the Arabic name of the city مُرْبَاطَرُ or مُرْبِيطَرُ (Morbāṭar or Morbīṭar), furthermore, the latin name was derived from muri veteres "ancient walls."
 However, as Valencia grew, Saguntum declined.

 In 1098, the city was conquered by El Cid but the Muslims recovered it shortly thereafter.
 The city had been under the Muslim Arab rule for over 500 years when James I of Aragon conquered it in 1238.

 During the Peninsular War, a Spanish attempt to raise the French siege of the castle failed in the Battle of Saguntum on 25 October 1811.
 In the weeks before the battle, the Spanish garrison made a valiant and successful defense; but it surrendered the day after the battle.
 Historian Charles Oman stated that the site was converted into a fortress in 1810–1811 by General Joaquín Blake at the suggestion of British officer Charles William Doyle.
 At that time, much of the largely intact Roman theater was dismantled to provide stone for restoring the old walls.

 Saguntum was badly damaged in warfare, but has retained many Valencian Gothic structures.
 In the late 19th century, a steel-making industry grew up that supported the modern city, which extends in the coastal plain below the citadel hill.
 The last steel oven closed in April 1984.
 It has been restored and is now a tourist attraction.